- Yemeni lawmakers call for an end to drone strikes after an attack on a wedding party

 "Yemen's air force and troops can't carry out missions in remote areas.
 Drones have had success in targeting small number of militants," the official said.

 The highest-profile target of that campaign was Anwar al-Awlaki, the American-born Muslim scholar and cleric who acted as a spokesman for the Yemeni-based branch of al Qaeda.
-Al-Awlaki was killed in a drone strike in September 2011.
+Al-Awlaki was killed in a drone strike

 But the U.S.-based Human Rights Watch reported in October that at least 57 civilians had also been killed by missiles fired from the unmanned aircraft.
 And some Yemeni security experts argue that drone strikes have aided al Qaeda by turning peaceful tribal communities into vengeful killers.